essadeq-elaamiri/get_into_docker/docker_nana_course/README.md

 - change  `mongodb://root:root@localhost:27017`
 - with `mongodb://root:root@mongo_db:27017`
 - `mongodb`is the name of the service or the container (used in docker comose file)
+- in this cas we do not have even to specify the port (because the services are in the same netwoek, and they locate each other).
 - We should rebuild the image, tag it, push it and modify the compose file with updated image

 Here is the app: